Don Vultaggio

-Domenick "Don" Vultaggio (born 1951/1952) is an American billionaire businessman, the co-founder of Arizona Beverage Company.
-As of August 2022, his net worth was estimated at US$4.4 billion.
+Domenick "Don" Vultaggio (born February 26, 1952) is an American billionaire businessman, best known as the co-founder and current chairman of the Arizona Beverage Company, the firm behind the popular AriZona Iced Tea brand.
+A Brooklyn native, Vultaggio began his career in beverage distribution before pivoting to ready-to-drink teas in the early 1990s.

+Under his leadership, AriZona became one of the top-selling tea brands in the United States.
+He is also known for guarding the company's independence, taking full control of the business in 2015 after buying out his longtime partner, John Ferolito, following a protracted legal battle.

+As of July 2024, his net worth was estimated at US$6.5 billion.

 Early life

 Vultaggio grew up in Flatbush, a working-class neighborhood of Brooklyn, New York City, New York.
 His father was the manager of an A&P supermarket.

 Career

+Vultaggio and his business partner John Ferolito started a beer distribution company in the 1980's.
+The company's Midnight Dragon malt liquor stirred up controversy for its racy advertisements.
+In the early 90's, Vultaggio's Crazy Hourse malt liquor, named after the Sioux warrior Crazy Horse was banned in many states after protests and lawsuits from various Native American groups.

-In 1992, he and John Ferolito started Arizona from a warehouse in Brooklyn.
+Vultaggio made the move into ready-to-drink tea industry during that time, and in 1992, co-founded the Arizona Beverage Company with John Ferolito from a warehouse in Brooklyn.
 In 2015, following a lengthy and bitter legal battle, he bought out Ferolito for about $1 billion.

 Personal life

-Vultaggio is married to Irene, an artist.
-They have two sons, and live in Port Washington, New York.
-Their sons, Wesley and Spencer Vultaggio both work for the company, Wesley as creative director.
+Vultaggio is married to Ilene, an artist.
+They have two sons, and had lived in Port Washington, New York.
+Their sons both work for the company; Wesley as chief creative officer and Spencer as chief marketing officer.

-In 2004, they bought a two-acre "private peninsula" in Sands Point, Long Island for $4 million, and finished building a 30-room mansion in 2007.
+In 2004, they bought a two-acre "private peninsula" in Sands Point, New York, for $4 million, and finished building a 30-room mansion in 2007.